phoenix-apps/phoenix-apps/CSharp_Coding_Style.md

 # Testing

-We closely follow 2 conventions for our tests:
 1. The test method's name should adere to this style: MethodName_StateUnderTest_ExpectedBehavior
 1. The test method's body should adere to this style: Arrange, Act, Assert.
 The arrange, act, assert comments can be ommitted, but are present in the example below for illustration.
 1. Use NUnit for all unit tests, and Moq where necessary